Becoming a foster parent is a big decision. Below you will find the answers to some frequently asked questions about fostering.

 Fostering is one of the most varied, challenging, and rewarding experiences a parent can have.
 You will create relationships that can last a lifetime and make a real difference in a child’s life.
 Supporting and working with foster children helps the child achieve their fullest potential.

-• A sense of humour, patience, and a genuine love for kids.
+• A sense of humor, patience, and a genuine love for kids.

 • The ability and willingness to collaborate with the service team.